eregon/benchmark-interface/README.md

 ```

 You can give benchmarks names, and you usually should, but they will be named
-with the file name and line number if you don't.
+with the file name and a counter if you don't.

 ```ruby
 benchmarkable('mul') { 14 * 14 * 14 }